ambientkit/ambient/cmd/myapp/README.md

 ## Development Workflow

-If you would like to make changes to the code, I recommend [`air`](https://github.com/cosmtrek/air) to help streamline your workflow.
+If you would like to make changes to the code with hot reloading capabilities, I recommend [`air`](https://github.com/cosmtrek/air) to help streamline your workflow.

 ```bash
 # Install air to allow hot reloading so you can make changes quickly.